csp-inc/lumonitor/docs/ACI.md

 -   Spend as little time as possible creating infrastructure and keep scripts out of project code as much as possible
 -   Integrate with existing knowledge base and code as much as possible
--   Ensure unused VMs and containers don't continue to run (to save costs)
--   In general, minimize costs as much as possible
+-   Ensure unused VMs and containers don't continue to run (to save costs), and minimize costs as much as possible in general

 ### Solution summary